heroku/heroku-buildpack-chrome-for-testing/README.md

 ### Remove Existing Installations

-When an app already uses the separate Chrome & Chromedriver buildpacks, removed them from the app, before adding this one:
+When an app already uses the separate Chrome & Chromedriver buildpacks, remove them from the app, before adding this one:

 ```
 heroku buildpacks:remove heroku/google-chrome